berbix/berbix-node/README.md

 ##### `createHostedTransaction(options : object): object`

 Creates a hosted transaction within Berbix to initialize the client SDK.
-This works the same as create_transaction except that it returns an explicit `hosted_url` for hosted transactions.
+This works the same as `createTransaction()` except that the object returned includes an explicit `hostedUrl` property for hosted transactions.

 ##### `fetchTransaction(tokens: Tokens): object`